 I cooked the microwave gajar Ka Halwa by steaming the carrots in steam chef accessory that comes with LG charcoal microwave ovens.
 First I steamed the carrots in steam chef and then finished cooking gajar Ka halwa in Microwave safe bowl using the steamed carrots with other ingredients.

-For cooking it, just Place steam chef with grated carrots in microwave, choose gajar Ka Halwa from auto cook menu and enjoy a delicious bowl of Garma Garam Halwa in few minutes.
+For cooking it, just Place steam chef with grated carrots in the microwave, choose gajar Ka Halwa from auto cook menu and enjoy a delicious bowl of Garma Garam Halwa in few minutes.
 Yes!
 It is that easy 😊.

-I used both condensed milk and khoya to cook gajar Halwa, so that it comes moist and well cooked.
+I used both condensed milk and khoya to cook gajar Halwa so that it comes moist and well cooked.
 I know some of you might be worried about bhuna taste of traditional gajar Ka Halwa that comes with traditional cooking.
 But, trust me this microwave recipe of Halwa comes quite close if not same.
-Looking at the ease of microwave cooking and that you can make it super quick and in non messy way this one is my preferred choice of cooking.
+Looking at the ease of microwave cooking and that you can make it super quick and in non-messy way this one is my preferred choice of cooking.

 Since red carrots are not in season right now, I used orange ones.
 If you are making it in winters which is red carrot season in India you can use those as well.
 The exact amount of ingredients is given below in the recipe.